Forecast conditions

 Forecast period

 The maximum forecast horizon is 180 days from the current date.
-If the end date of the campaign exceeds this period, the forecast is made for the next 180 days based on the calculation that the remaining number of impressions will be evenly spread over time until the end date of the campaign.
-For example, if there are 1,000,000 impressions left and 10 months remain before the end of the campaign, the forecast will be made for 180 days and 600,000 impressions.
+If a campaign's end date exceeds this period, the forecast covers only the next 180 days, assuming the rest of the impressions are spread evenly through the end of the campaign.
+For example, if there are 1,000,000 impressions left to fulfill and 10 months until the end of the campaign, the forecast will be made for 180 days and 600,000 impressions.

 If the end date of the campaign is not specified, the number of impressions is forecast for the next 180 days.